THE LONG AND WELLESLEY FAMILIES

 The truth or otherwise of Long-Wellesley’s attempts at self-exculpation is anybody’s guess, as many of his records were – perhaps conveniently – lost in a fire in the 1830s.
 However, at best his excuses tell only part of the story.
 While it is difficult to reconstruct precisely what happened, it is indisputable that a large part of Catherine's immense inheritance - in which William had a life interest - was dissipated in little more than a decade.

 The Long-Wellesleys’ marriage seems at first to have been happy.
-It survived the onset of their financial problems, and in 1822 William and Catherine departed to the continent together.
+It survived the onset of their financial problems, as well as some early infidelities by William, and in 1822 William and Catherine departed to the continent together.
 This was generally assumed to be for the purpose of escaping their creditors.
 Shortly thereafter, they sought to begin the process of addressing their debts by selling first the contents of Wanstead House, and then the fabric of the building itself, along with the timber in the park.
 Wanstead was sacrificed because they decided it would cost too much to maintain, given their need to retrench.
 They also felt it was not necessary to maintain their standing, given their possession of a number of other properties.
 To placate the creditors, and add credibility to their intentions, trustees were appointed for their affairs, including Lord Maryborough.